freeradical13/freeradical13.github.io/index.md

 #### Circulatory System

 The [Circulatory System][] (or cardiovascular system) transports nutrients, Oxygen, CO<sub>2</sub>, hormones, waste and more throughout an organism using blood (in a closed circulatory system) or hemolymph (in an open circulatory system) through tubes called vessels.

-#### Blood

-[Blood][] is a liquid (and connective tissue) that includes blood plasma, glucose, proteins, clotting factors, electrolytes, hormones, O<sub>2</sub>, CO<sub>2</sub>, hormones, waste, and more.
-[Blood plasma][] is everything in the extracellular matrix of blood cells.
-[Blood serum][] is everything in blood except for blood cells and clotting factors.
-Normal blood pH is about 7.4.

-##### Blood Cells

-Blood cells are secreted in the bone marrow from stem cells and may be red blood cells, white blood cells or platelets.

-[Red Blood Cells][] (or [erythrocytes][], or RBCs) lack a nucleus and most organelles and deliver O<sub>2</sub> to cells in the body.

-[Platelets][] (or [thrombocytes][]) lack a nucleus and help with forming blood clots in response to injury.
-A blood clot that blocks the flow of blood in a vessel is called a [thrombus][].

-Erythrocytes and thrombocytes lack mitochondria and generate ATP through anaerobic respiration.

-[White Blood Cells][] (or [leukocytes][], or WBCs) have a nucleus and are the cells of the immune system.

-##### Blood Vessels

-[Blood vessels][] are either arteries, capillaries, or veins.
-The inner walls of blood vessels are lined with [Endothelial Cells][].

-[Arteries][] carry blood away from the heart to organs.
-Within organs, arteries branch into smell vessels called [arterioles][].
-Arterioles pass blood to [capillaries][] which are very small, porous blood vessels that perform the exchange of gases and other chemicals between blood and cells.
-The ends of capillaries converge into venules which converge into [veins][] that carry blood back to the heart.

-A blood vessel contains a lumen surrounded by a single layer of endothelial cells.
-Blood pressure in vessels may be regulated by changing the diameter of vessels.
-[Vasoconstriction][] increases blood pressure by reducing the diameter by constricting muscle cells around the vessel.
-[Vasodilation][] decreases blood pressure by increasing the diameter of blood vessels ([dilation][]) by relaxing muscle cells around the vessel.

-#### Lymphatic System

-All the fluid outside of cells is called [extracellular fluid][].
-The majority of extracellular fluid is called [interstitial fluid][], and the rest is blood plasma, and some other fluids.

-The [Lymphatic System][] is a part of the Circulatory System which has an alternative set of vessels called [lymphatic vessels][] which transport a fluid called lymph, although lymph is not circulated by pumping of the heart.

-[Lymph][] is interstitial fluid collected by the lymphatic vessels so that it may be transported to [lymph nodes][] where it is cleaned and mixed back into the blood.
-Some of lymph is blood that diffused across blood vessel walls.

 #### Heart